 Personal Injury Protection – PIP?

-PIP stands for personal injury protection (personal injury protection), and it is an extension of car insurance that covers medical expenses and, in many cases, lost wages, loss of services, and funeral costs.
-It is often called “no-fault” coverage because its inherent comprehensiveness pays out claims agnostic of who is at fault in the accident.
+PIP stands for personal injury protection (personal injury protection), and it is an extension of car insurance that covers medical expenses and in many cases, lost wages, loss of services, and funeral costs.
+It is often called “no-fault” coverage because its inherent comprehensiveness pays out claims regardless of who is at fault in the accident.

 Am I required to have PIP?